Amy Liefer, CFRE, CFRM

 Amy Liefer is a consultant and nonprofit executive who offers her clients creative solutions to achieve extraordinary goals.
-With more than 15 years of field experience working in fundraising and development, she has raised more than $80 million for nonprofit organizations.
+With 18 years of field experience working in fundraising and development, she has raised more than $80 million for nonprofit organizations.

 As President of Prosper Advising, Amy helps nonprofit organizations build sustainable annual and major gift programs, plan and implement capital campaigns, conduct board and volunteer development, and provides executive coaching for nonprofit leaders.

 Amy brings real world experience from the fundraising trenches, having worked as a fundraiser for local branches of organizations such as Boys & Girls Clubs of America and the American Diabetes Association.
-She has a decade of experience in executive leadership for nonprofit organizations, and eight years in healthcare philanthropy.
-She has spent the last five years fundraising and consulting for a large hospital system, including working on two capital campaigns for replacement hospitals.
+She has more than a decade of experience in executive leadership for nonprofit organizations, and 10 years in healthcare philanthropy.
+She has spent the last seven years fundraising and consulting for a large hospital system, including working on two capital campaigns for replacement hospitals.

-Amy earned her Certificate in Fund Raising Management from the Lilly Family School of Philanthropy at Indiana University.
+Amy is a Certified Fund Raising Executive (CFRE) and earned her Certificate in Fund Raising Management (CFRM) from the Lilly Family School of Philanthropy at Indiana University.
 She received a Master of Science degree in Organizational Leadership from Colorado State University, where she also received her Bachelor of Arts degree in Journalism.

 John Jatcko is a nonprofit consultant and retired Edward Jones executive with more than 30 years of experience helping people achieve big dreams.
 John currently serves as Vice President of Prosper Advising, where he helps nonprofits achieve greatness in annual and major gift programs, capital campaigns, board and volunteer development, and executive coaching for nonprofit leaders.